macleen/JS-LightWeight/README.md

 **exec( e )**\
-Parameters: e: any\
+Parameters: e: any, this is the main parameter that will be handed over from one stage to the next (if present)\
 Chainable: No\
-This is the function to be called last to run the functions in the queue.
+This is the function to be called last to run the functions in the queue\
-return: promise
+returns: promise

 --------------------------------------------------------------------------